ietf-wg-acme/acme/draft-ietf-acme-acme.md

 {: title="Man-in-the-Middle Attack Exploiting a Validation Method without Account Key Binding"}

-All of the challenges above have a binding between the account private key and the validation query made by the server, via the key authorization.
+All of the challenges defined in this document have a binding between the account private key and the validation query made by the server, via the key authorization.
 The key authorization reflects the account public key, is provided to the server in the validation response over the validation channel and signed afterwards by the